Wosiu6/balls-blazor-wasm/README.md

-Here's a more concise and straightforward Markdown version:

 # Bouncing Balls Simulation

 This project is a **physical simulation of bouncing balls**, built with **C\#** and a **Blazor WebAssembly** frontend.
 It provides an interactive environment to observe ball collisions and rebounds.
 You can adjust various settings to see how they impact the simulation.